shoui520/shoui520.github.io/docs/vn-linux.md

 ```

 !!! failure "Renderer"
-	The GDI option exists mostly for legacy purposes at this point.
+	The GDI option exists mostly for legacy purposes.
 	While the other renderers are more efficient, Wine tends to crash or skip videos without alerting you when using them.
-As there's no silver bullet, the guide opts for using GDI as the baseline.
+As such, the guide opts for using GDI as the baseline.
-	It's not wise, but a good chunk of VNs should work fine.
 	If you experience any problems like low performance or black screens try running `winetricks renderer=gl` and only falling back to GDI if you can't progress otherwise.

 ### Japanese fonts in Wine